Transmission of the Greek Classics: Umayyads

-The first period of transmission during 8th and 9th centuries was preceded by a period of conquest, as Arabs took control of previously Hellenized areas such as Egypt and the Levant in the 7th century.
-At this point they first began to encounter Greek ideas, though from the beginning, many Arabs were hostile to classical learning.
+The first period of transmission during 8th and 9th centuries was preceded by a period of conquest, as Arabians took control of previously Hellenized areas such as Egypt and the Levant in the 7th century.
+At this point they first began to encounter Greek ideas, though from the beginning, some of them were hostile to classical learning.
 Because of this hostility, the religious Caliphs could not support scientific translations.
 Translators had to seek out wealthy business patrons rather than religious ones.
 Until Abbasid rule in the 8th century, however, there was little work in translation.
 Most knowledge of Greek during Umayyad rule was gained from those scholars of Greek who remained from the Byzantine period, rather than through widespread translation and dissemination of texts.
 A few scholars argue that translation was more widespread than is thought during this period, but theirs remains the minority view.

 Abbasids

 The main period of translation was during Abbasid rule.
 The 2nd Abbasid Caliph al-Mansur moved the capital from Damascus to Baghdad.
 Here he founded a great library, The House of Wisdom, containing Greek Classical texts.
 Al-Mansur ordered this rich fund of world literature translated into Arabic.
 Under al-Mansur and by his orders, translations were made from Greek, Syriac, and Persian, the Syriac and Persian books being themselves translations from Greek or Sanskrit.

-The 6th-century King of Persia, Anushirvan (Chosroes I) the Just, had introduced many Greek ideas into his kingdom.
+The 6th-century King of Persia, Anushirvan (Chosroes I) the Just, had introduced a number of Greek ideas into his kingdom.
 Aided by this knowledge and juxtaposition of beliefs, the Abbasids considered it valuable to look at Islam with Greek eyes, and to look at the Greeks with Islamic eyes.
 Abbasid philosophers also pressed the idea that Islam had from the very beginning stressed the gathering of knowledge as important to the religion.
 These new lines of thought allowed the work of amassing and translating Greek ideas to expand as it never before had.